GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareInput.md

 - **Inactive**
 - **Active**
-- **Error** - If the input is in a supervised mode, this state means the input is in a tamper, open circuit or short circuit state.
+- **Error** - If the input is in a supervised mode, this state means the input is in an open circuit or short circuit state.
 - **Unknown**

+### RawInputState

+**[enum] [diagnostic]** The raw state of the input, valid values are

+- Inactive
+- Active
+- Error - If the input is in a supervised mode, this state means the input is in an open circuit or short circuit state.
+- Unknown

 ## Events